Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Tensions build – the abusive event happens – separation happens, either emotionally or physically – reuniting occurs because of love-bombing or because the victim reconnects – there is a honeymoon period, hoping that things will be better – tension builds again – the abusive event happens … and so on and so forth.

-In toxic relationships, this cycle gets faster, more impactful and more painful, until eventually the relationship breaks apart completely.
+In toxic relationships, this cycle gets faster, more impactful, and more painful until, eventually, the relationship breaks apart completely.

-Okay, I know you may now be thinking, β€œI’m in a relationship EXACTLY like this!
+Okay, you may now think, “I’m in a relationship EXACTLY like this!
 Does this mean I’m a toxic person?”

-If you are around a toxic person, you start doing whatever it takes to survive, and you get sick from the other person and your own behaviour.
+If you are around a toxic person, you start doing whatever it takes to survive, and you get sick from the other person and your own behavior.
 But in no way does this mean a toxic person is WHO you are.

 So … who is the toxic person?